Last update of this page: March 23, 2026

 Demo singularity pull

-Let's try the singularity pull docker://julia
+Let's try the singularity pull docker://julia command:

 We do get a lot of warnings but usually this is perfectly normal and usually they can be safely ignored.

-The process ends with the creation of the file jula_latest.sif
+The process ends with the creation of the file jula_latest.sif.

-Note however that the process has left a considerable number of files in ~/.singularity
+Note however that the process has left a considerable number of files in ~/.singularity also:

 So you should pull containers from a container repository, or build the container on your own workstation and then transfer it to LUMI.